-We have a history of operating losses, including operating losses of \$2,451,177, \$14,918,810 and \$11,264,559 for the three months ended March 31, 2025 and the years ended December 31, 2024 and 2023, respectively, and have incurred net losses in each prior year since our inception other than in 2021, the year in which we sold a controlling interest in our B S B - B rown S ugar B ourbon ("Flavored Bourbon") brand.
-We had an accumulated deficit of \$77,167,065 and total stockholders' deficit of \$328,976 at March 31, 2025 (after taking into account all convertible note conversions and the recognition of the associated fair value changes), and there can be no assurance if or when we will produce sufficient revenue from our operations to support our costs.
+We have a history of operating losses, including operating losses of (14,918,810) and (11,264,559) for the years ended December 31, 2024 and 2023, respectively, and have incurred net losses in each prior year since our inception other than in 2021, the year in which we sold a controlling interest in our B S B - B rown S ugar B ourbon ("Flavored Bourbon") brand.
+We had an accumulated deficit of 74,134,018 and total stockholders'equity of 791,767 at December 31, 2024 (after taking into account all convertible note conversions and the recognition of the associated fair value changes), and there can be no assurance if or when we will produce sufficient revenue from our operations to support our costs.
 We must generate and sustain higher revenue levels in future periods to become profitable, and, even if we do, we may not be able to maintain or increase our profitability.
 We expect to continue to incur losses for the foreseeable future as we expend substantial financial and other resources on, among other things:

-- sales and marketing, including expanding our direct sales organization and marketing programs, particularly for larger customers and for expanding our Tribal Beverage Network efforts; - investments in our distillation and production team, and the development of new formulations and enhancements of our existing brands; - expansion of our ready-to-drink canned cocktails into national distribution; - hiring additional personnel to add to our production teams if we can successfully increase our wholesale sales; and - · general administration, including legal, accounting and other expenses related to being a public company.
+- sales and marketing, including expanding our direct sales organization and marketing programs, particularly for larger customers and for expanding our Tribal Beverage Network efforts; - · investments in our distillation and production team, and the development of new formulations and enhancements of our existing brands; - expansion of our ready-to-drink canned cocktails into national distribution; - · hiring additional personnel to add to our production teams if we can successfully increase our wholesale sales; and - general administration, including legal, accounting and other expenses related to being a public company.